tanukifk/tanuki_app_documents/docs/privacy_policy/en.md

-This Privacy Policy applies to the Tanuki app for digital devices (hereinafter referred to as the "Application") created by the Tanuki developer (hereinafter referred to as the "Service Provider").
+This Privacy Policy applies to the Tanuki app for digital devices (hereinafter referred to as the "Application") created by the Tanuki developers (hereinafter referred to as the "Service Provider").

 ## Collection and use of information